 Here are a few proven solo travel tips that make it easy:

-The accommodations, hang-outs and restaurants listed will be full of other solo travelers.
-You’ll have plenty of opportunities to hook up with a variety of people for an afternoon of exploring the bazaar in Kathmandu, eating a meal together, or even traveling for a day or a week together (perhaps even more…I met my husband while traveling in Nepal.)
+Do your homework.
+Buy a guidebook or research accommodations, hang-outs and restaurants that are women travel friendly and also good for solo travelers.
+You’ll have plenty of opportunities to join a variety of people for an afternoon of exploring the bazaar in Kathmandu, eating a meal together, or even traveling for a day or a week together (perhaps even more…I met my husband while traveling in Nepal.)

 Some guidebooks (such as the Lonely Planet series) will list them.
 Many cities have well-known meccas for solo travelers from bookstores to cafes to youth hostels with bulletin boards and calendars of local events.
 These provide a treasure trove of listings for inexpensive tours, travel companions or rides wanted, free or almost free lectures, or social gatherings which you can join.
 A morning jog with the running group “Hash House Harriers” in Singapore or Kathmandu can lead to local friends and social invitations.
 My hand-written note posted on a message board on a tree in the cafe courtyard of the Old Stanley Hotel in Nairobi led to a safari with dynamic people and some wonderful friendships.

 Even if you want to be unstructured, book at least the first night’s accommodation in advance.
 It may cost more than you want to spend the rest of the trip for lodging, but this makes it easier getting your bearings and ensures you don’t start the trip fatigued trying to get it all together right when you step off the plane in a foreign country.